affankingkhan/TheWalkingSchoolBus/docs/README.txt

 place for testing codes especially if it is in the early design phase.
 7) What is the use of an activityCreator?
 An activityCreator is the first step towards the creation of a new Android project.
-It is made up of a shell script that will be used to create new file system structure necessary for writing codes within the Android IDE.
+It is made up of a shell script that will be used to create a new file system structure necessary for writing codes within the Android IDE.
 8 ) Describe Activities.
 Activities are what you refer to as the window to a user interface.
 Just as you create